vijender-singh/R-Basics-Class-lectures/Basics_of_R_objects.md

 ##Data Types

 **Numeric Data**
-It include integers and fractions.
+It include integers and fractions/decimal.

 ```R
 > x <- 3
 > is.numeric(x)